*Updated on January 2017

 Price leads the news.
 Focus on price and you can ignore the rest.

-Forex trading lessons #4 — The most important thing in your trading
+Forex trading lessons #4 — This is the most important thing in trading

 No, it isn’t the frequency of your wins.